 - Low-fat or fat-free dairy products

-It is vital that you do not drink after your transplant to prevent damage.
+It is vital that you do not drink after your transplant to prevent liver damage.
 Learn more about the benefits of giving up alcohol.